 There's an undeniable move to large TVs – think 65-inch and larger (which is a problem for our expert testers, as they can't fit as many TVs in our lab for testing!).

-But this means that retailers know there's a demand for large TVs, so they may be less willing to discount them.
+Retailers know there's a demand for large TVs, so may be less willing to discount them.

 "This means you should be able to bag an absolute bargain if you buck the trend and look out for 55-inch models in any of the higher-end OLED, QLED and Mini LED ranges from Hisense, LG, Samsung or Sony," says Denis.